InternetStalker/Simple_file_user/README.md

 Importing
 ---------

-`import simple_file_user # Importing all, but you can call package's facilities only with the prefix simple_file_user. from simple_file_user import * # Importing all from the package. from simple_file_user import name_of_function # Importing certain function or functions. from simple_file_user.File import File # Importing File class.
+`import simple_file_user # Import all, but you can call package's facilities only with the prefix simple_file_user.   from simple_file_user import * # Import all from the package.   from simple_file_user import name_of_function # Import certain function or functions.   from simple_file_user.File import File # Import File class.   `
-`

 Functions overview
 ------------------